 Ellington Financial Inc.

-Ellington Financial Inc is a Connecticut-based financial services company focused on mortgage-related and consumer-related assets.
+Next on our list of stocks that pay weekly dividends is Ellington Financial Inc. This Connecticut-based financial services company focuses on mortgage-related and consumer-related assets.
 The company invests in residential and commercial mortgage-backed securities, asset-backed securities, and other structured finance assets.

 Ellington Financial generates income through interest income and fees on its portfolio of assets and from gains it realizes from buying and selling securities.
 The company pays a weekly dividend of $0.15 per share with a dividend yield of 14.83%.
 Ellington Financial is publicly traded on the New York Stock Exchange (NYSE) under the EFC ticker.